 The holders of each share of Preferred Stock are entitled to voting rights equal to the number of shares of common stock into which the shares could be converted.
 As long as any shares of Preferred Stock remain outstanding, the holders of Preferred Stock, voting together as a class, shall be entitled to elect four members of the Company's Board of Directors.
 The holders of common stock, voting together as a single class, shall be entitled to elect two members of the Company's Board of Directors.
-Remaining members of the Company's Board of Directors.
-Remaining members of the Company's Board of Directors are a single class.
+Remaining members of the Company's Board of Directors will be elected by the holders of a majority of the shares of Preferred Stock and common stock, voting together as a single class.